MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Segmentation

-Segmentation in Dynamics 365 is the practice of dividing a target audience or market into distinct and homogeneous groups based on shared characteristics, behaviors, preferences, or needs.
-The purpose of segmentation is to gain a deeper understanding of the diverse customer base and to tailor marketing, sales, and business strategies to effectively reach and serve each segment.
+Segmentation in Dynamics 365 is the practice of dividing a target audience or market into distinct homogeneous groups, based on shared characteristics, behaviors, preferences, or needs.
+The goals of segmentation are to gain a deeper understanding of the diverse customer base, and to tailor marketing, sales, and business strategies to effectively reach and serve each segment.

-Segmentation helps businesses recognize that not all customers are the same and that different groups have unique preferences and requirements.
+Segmentation helps businesses recognize that not all customers are the same, and that different groups have unique preferences and requirements.
 By identifying and understanding these segments, companies can deliver more personalized and relevant experiences, products, and messages to different customer groups.
 Dynamics 365 Customer Insights - Journeys supports the creation of segments to help manage customer journeys.
 Learn more at [Create segments and lists to establish target markets](/dynamics365/marketing/segmentation-lists-subscriptions).

 ### Service